cuixuejiao/twip/README.md

 The reasons for this are well known in the construction of software products and they are equally applicable in the construction of infrastructure.
-* history; with comments and context
+* history - with comments and context
-* transparency/visibility; a means to to share and correlate among multiple contributors
+* transparency/visibility - a means to to share and correlate among multiple contributors
-* actionability; the ability to automate the execution of an action based on a change.
+* actionability - the ability to automate the execution of an action based on a change.

 The source for this project is currently stored on GitHub.
 In order to easily and more importantly